Colombo2496/usyd-amme-thesis-template/README.md

 ## ChangeLog

 *	Updated comments and default options in `thesis.tex`, `preamble.tex` and `thesis-info.tex` to match USYD AMME guidelines.
 *	Added example declaration in `declaration.tex` and updated class file for declaration.
-*	Modified title page formatting
+*	Modified title page formatting.
-*	Changed default bibliography file
+*	Changed default bibliography file.
-*	Added a SIPS thesis class option
+*	Added a SIPS thesis class option.
+*	Added abililty to selectively choose todo notes, nomenclature, lists of figures/tables etc. to be shown in chapter mode.

 The history of releases for the original project can be viewed at [ChangeLog](ChangeLog.md)